MicrosoftDocs/dynamics-365-customer-engagement/ce/app-profile-manager/application-tab-templates.md

 An application tab template in Customer Service lets you specify the type of applications you want to open when a session is started.
 Each application type has a predefined set of parameters associated with it.

 The horizontal bar beneath the model-driven app navigation bar is called the application tab panel.
 Every customer session has at least one application tab that can't be closed or customized; it is called **Anchor Tab**.
 That is, when a session is started, by default the system opens an application in the application tab panel.
-In addition, there may be few other applications that system opens by default based on the configuration.
+In addition, there may be a few other applications that the system opens by default based on the configuration.

-With the application tab template, you can define applications that are available for a session, and then associate the applications with a session.
+With the application tab template, you can define applications that are available for a session, and then associate those applications with the session.

 For example, you can create the **Customer summary** application type and associate it with Chat and SMS session.
 Now, when an agent accepts the notification from the chat or SMS channels, a session starts and by default the **Customer summary** page loads.